forbesjon2/shoeBotGUI/README.md

 ## Run configurations
-The text has not been showing up as it should.
+The text has not been showing up as it should in some places.

 ![alt text](https://github.com/forbesjon2/shoeBotGUI/blob/master/data/images/3.PNG)